programmer-ke/tweetledger/README.md

 2. Set front-end environment variables

-In nextjs at `packages/nextjs` Rename `.env.example` to `.env.local` and set the recommended variables.
+In nextjs at `packages/nextjs` Copy `.env.example` to `.env.local` and set the recommended variables.

 3. Run a local network in the first terminal: